FAIRWINDS Website

 I Just Didn't Know What I Was Doing (Yet)

-Convincing a multi-billion dollar company to take a massive risk was thing — having to figure out how to do it (on my own) was another.
+Convincing a multi-billion dollar company to take a massive risk was one thing — having to figure out how to do it (on my own) was another.